This article will show you how to connect a Dialogflow ES agent to inbound and outbound calls and transfer a call from a Dialogflow bot to an agent.

 After that, you need to set up your entities.
 Our bot reacts to the word "operator" and its synonyms: agent, live person, real person.
 In the Intents tab, enter the parameter name that is used in our code, and choose the entity created earlier.
 Then add some training phrases so Dialogflow can just find and highlight the needed words and assign correspondences in the returned JSON.
 The more phrases you add, the better.

 Voximplant uses the JSON file to perform authorization before sending audio data to the agent.
 Create and download the service account JSON file associated with the agent from the GCP console (please read the Set up authentication article for details).
 Choose the "Dialogflow API Client" role when creating a service account.

 Set up Voximplant

 In the Voximplant control panel, go to your application and switch to the Dialogflow connector tab.
 Here, upload the JSON file downloaded from the GCP console and click the Add button.

-Now you have to create a user (an operator) to whom you make calls.
+Now you have to create a user (an agent) to whom you make calls.
 The user should be online when you call.
 If you are calling from the web, create a second user (a callee).
 The users can log in here at https://phone.voximplant.com/.

 Now you need to create a rule, a scenario, buy a number, and bind them all together.
 The JavaScipt code sample of how to transfer a call to an agent is as follows: